Rachel Fulton Brown

 - Liturgy and Prayer

 - Devotion to the Virgin Mary

 - Subcreation and the Works of J.R.R.
 Tolkien

 My principal research concerns the

-the tenth through the fifteenth centuries for prayer to the Trinity and the Virgin Mother of
+the tenth through the fifteenth centuries for prayer to the Virgin Mother of

 God.
-These practices included the recitation of an office of the Virgin modeled on the monastic liturgy of the Hours and the meditation on the Joys and Sorrows of the Virgin as mediated through the practice of the rosary.
+Foremost among these practices was the recitation of an office of the Virgin modeled on the monastic liturgy of the Hours.
 My immediate purpose is to find a way to describe monastic and

 Marian prayer as a practical art, that is, as a practice that takes skill

 and uses particular tools.
 My ultimate goal is to